MdAmzadAli/InfluencerInsight/replit.md

-# Instagram Content Generator
+# InstaGenIdeas

 ## Overview

-A full-stack web application that generates viral Instagram content using AI.
-The platform allows users to create engaging captions, headlines, hashtags, and content ideas tailored to their specific niche, with features for content scheduling and management.
+InstaGenIdeas is a modern AI-powered Instagram content generation platform that helps creators produce viral content using advanced AI technology.
+The platform generates engaging captions, headlines, hashtags, and content ideas tailored to specific niches, with comprehensive competitor analysis and scheduling capabilities.

 ## System Architecture